Want to know more about South America? Here are 25 Interesting Facts about South America that you probably didn’t know before reading this!

 7. Home to the driest place on Earth

-The Atamaca Desert is considered as the driest place on Earth, and some parts of it have never received any rain since recordings started.
+The Atamaca Desert is considered to be the driest place on Earth, and some parts of it have never received any rain since recordings started.
 It’s incredibly dry, and some recent parts that received rain hadn’t had precipitation for more than 40 years.

 8. Brazil is the largest country in South America